-If you approach your lender and express that you’re having difficulty paying back your loan, they may offer you longer to pay it back; this is called a rollover.
+If you approach your lender and express that you are having difficulty paying back your loan, they may offer you longer to pay it back.
+This is called a rollover.
 A rollover is a new agreement between you and the lender for the repayment of the original loan.
-A rollover is a new legally binding contract that gives you longer to pay off the originally agreed upon amount.
+A rollover is a new legally binding contract that gives you longer to pay off the original, agreed upon amount.

 Whether or not you are eligible for a payday loan rollover depends entirely on your lender.
-Different lenders will have different rules for what constitutes needing a payday loan rollover.
-The best way to find out if you’re eligible is to get in contact with your lender.
+Different lenders will have different rules for what constitutes the necessity of a payday loan rollover.
+The best way to find out if you are eligible is to get in contact with your lender.
 Be upfront and honest with your lender and explain your difficulties to them.
 Often lenders will be keen to offer another solution to help you pay off your loan, so it’s always worth asking.

 There are potential downsides to extending your loan and agreeing to a rollover.
-Because you will have longer to pay off your loan that means the money you have borrowed will accrue more interest.
-The longer it takes you to pay off your loan the more interest you will end up paying back to your lender.
+Because you will have longer to pay off your loan, this means the money you have borrowed will accrue more interest.
+The longer that you take to pay off your loan, the more interest you will accrue and have to pay back to your lender.

-When lenders offer your rollover, they are required to provide you with an information sheet directing you towards free financial advice.
-A rollover is not a decision to be taken lightly and it’s wise to discuss something like this with a financial advisor or similar professional.
+When lenders offer you a rollover, they are required to provide you with an information sheet directing you towards free financial advice.
+A rollover is not a decision to be taken lightly.
+It is wise to discuss such an eventuality with a financial advisor or other financial professional.

-The one thing you shouldn’t do if you’re struggling to repay your loans is to stop communication with your lender.
-It is always a good idea to keep your lender updated on if you are having trouble repaying your loans.
+The one thing that you shouldn’t do if you’re struggling to repay your loans is to stop communicating with your lender.
+It is always a good idea to keep your lender updated if you are having trouble repaying your loans.
 Many lending companies will be more than happy to arrange a different payment schedule that suits you better.

-There is also the option to file for bankruptcy, although filing for bankruptcy can have a massive negative effect on your credit score, meaning you will have more trouble borrowing in the future.
+There is also the option to file for bankruptcy.Although filing for bankruptcy can have a massive negative effect on your credit score, which means that you will have more trouble borrowing in the future.

-Payday lenders do take uncooperative customers to court, so whatever you do, do not just stop paying your loans with no plan. the longer you let your debt build up the more difficult it will be to sort.
-If you’re feeling overwhelmed or unable to pay your debts, do you get in contact with a financial advisor and get the support you need.
+Payday lenders do take uncooperative customers to court, so it is important that you do not just stop paying your loans without a plan.
+The longer that you let your debt build up, the more difficult it will be to resolve.
+If you’re feeling overwhelmed or unable to pay your debts, makes sure to get in contact with a financial advisor and get the support you need.